xixu-me/tzst/README.md

 - `.tar.zst` - Alternative standard extension
 - Auto-detection when opening existing archives
 - Automatic extension addition when creating archives

-**Extension Behavior:**

-- If no extension is provided, `.tzst` is automatically added
-- Inconsistent extensions (e.g., `.txt`) are normalized to `.tzst`
-- Both `.tzst` and `.tar.zst` are treated as valid and equivalent
-- Opening archives automatically detects the correct format regardless of extension

 ```python
 # These all create valid archives